mohammadreza-ebrahimi/Cpp-Training/README.md

         statement(s);
         }
 ```
 The statement inside the `{ }` would be only executed if the given `condition` is true, otherwise, it would be ignored.
+You acn see the example [here](https://github.com/mohammadreza-ebrahimi/Cpp-basic/blob/main/f-control/if.C).